Optimization of RIS-aided SISO Systems Based on a Mutually Coupled Loaded Wire Dipole Model: Acknowlegment

 \section{Acknowlegment}

-This work was supported in part by the European Commission through the H2020 SURFER project (agreement number 101030536), the H2020 ARIADNE project (agreement number 871464), the H2020 RISE-6G project (agreement number 101017011), and by the Agence Nationale de la Recherche (ANR) through the ANR PEPR-5G project.
+This work was supported in part by the European Commission through the H2020 SURFER project (grant 101030536), the H2020 ARIADNE project (grant 871464), the H2020 RISE-6G project (grant 101017011), and by the Agence Nationale de la Recherche (ANR PEPR-5G and Future Networks, grant NF-PERSEUS, 22-PEFT-004).